Polish–Ottoman War (1485–1503)

-The Polish–Turkish War of 1485–1503 was a prolonged conflict, rather a series of conflicts, between the Kingdom of Poland and the Ottoman Empire.
-The conflict formally lasted eighteen years, but during this time hostilities were ceased on several occasions due to temporary treaties being signed between the warring parties.
+The Polish–Ottoman War of 1485–1503 was a prolonged series of conflicts between the Kingdom of Poland and the Ottoman Empire.
+The conflict formally lasted eighteen years, but during this period hostilities were ceased on several occasions due to temporary treaties being signed between the warring parties.

-In the war the Kingdom of Poland was supported by its fiefs, the Duchy of Mazovia and the State of the Teutonic Order, as well as the Grand Duchy of Lithuania.
-The Ottoman Empire on the other hand, was allied with the Crimean Khanate and by the Principality of Moldavia during the Moldavian Campaign of 1497–1499.
+Throughout the conflict, Poland was supported by its fiefs, the Duchy of Mazovia and the State of the Teutonic Order, as well as the Grand Duchy of Lithuania.
+The Ottoman Empire on the other hand, was allied with the Crimean Khanate and the Principality of Moldavia during the Moldavian Campaign of 1497–1499.

-For most of the 15th century, Moldavia was a vassal of Poland, but other states, notably the Kingdom of Hungary, the Ottoman Empire and the Crimean Khanate, meanwhile tried to subdue Moldavia.
-After the Fall of Constantinople (1453), the Ottomans directed their expansion northwards towards the lower Danube and behind the mighty river and also threatened Poland.
+From the Polish vassalization of Moldavia in 1387 to the Battle of the Cosmin Forest in 1497, Moldavia generally maintained a strong relationship with Poland, serving as a de jure vassal whilst maintaining significant autonomy.
+Other states, most notably Hungary and the Ottoman Empire, tried to subdue the principality at several points, however the Polish-Moldavian relationship remained consistent.
+After the Fall of Constantinople, the Ottomans pursued an expansionist policy towards the Danubian Principalities, directly threatening Polish interests near the Black Sea.